-The analytical sensitivity of the PreCursor-M+ was determined as the 95% limit of detection (95% LOD) by using a serial dilution series of gBlock dilution series containing all three amplicon sequences (i.e., β -actin, FAM19A4, and hsa-mir124-2; range 750,000 to 0.25 copies per PCR).
-The 95% LOD for the targets was assessed as the lowest plasmid dilution giving at least 35 out of 36 positive results (C_T <40).
+The analytical sensitivity of the PreCursor-M+ was determined as the 95% limit of detection (95% LOD) by using a serial dilution series of gBlock (i.e. synthetic double-stranded genomic DNA blocks) dilution series containing all three amplicon sequences (i.e., β -actin, FAM19A4, and hsa-mir124-2; range 750,000 to 0.25 copies per PCR).
+The 95% LOD for the targets was assessed as the lowest plasmid dilution giving at least 35 out of 36 positive results (Cq<40).
 In total, 12 experiments were performed by four different operators (1 run per operator per day) using three different Lots and three different RGQ systems.
 Each experiment included triplicate testing of 11 plasmid dilutions.
 The 95% LOD was for all the three different targets 7.5 copies per PCR.